 □ Can you explain more about the difference between Mesh Routing and Mesh Topology?
 Routing = Method.
 End nodes route other end nodes' packets.

-Topology: The nodes are connected not in a star or bus but as a mesh.

-It is possible to have all 4 combinations of routing and topologies.\

-☐ Is the increased distance of ZigBee because of multi-hops?
+Topology: The nodes are connected as a mesh, not in a star or bus.
+It is possible to have all four combinations of routing and topologies. □ Is ZigBee's increased distance because of multi-hops?
 What happens if there are only two nodes 100m apart?

-They will each will need enough power to reach 100 m.
-However, if there are hundreds of nodes, they will each need power to go, say, 1 m and still be able to talk to someone 100m away.

-□ Does this mean that ad-hoc topology can't have a loop?

-Dictionary meaning of "ad-hoc" is "created or done as necessary." or not set in advance.
+They will each need enough power to reach 100 m.
+However, if there are hundreds of nodes, they will each need power to go 1 m and still be able to talk to someone 100m away. □ Does this mean that ad-hoc topology can't have a loop?
+The dictionary meaning of "ad-hoc" is "created or done as necessary." or not set in advance.
 They can have loops.